larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 ## SQL

+Where the fuck is this stuff?
+Typically the path for a basic LAMP setup is located in /var/lib/mysql.

 If you are getting database connection errors, you might want to check if SQL is even running.

 	mysqladmin -u root -p status